DavesCodeMusings/pvpgn-docker/README.md

 If you can get it to work, great.
 If not, there's always [IPX wrapper](http://www.solemnwarning.net/ipxwrapper/).

 ## Where's This Going?
 Nowhere.

 Not being familiar with Battle.net, I didn't realize you can only play against other human players.
-(I suppose the Player vs. Player aspect of PvPGN should have clued me in, but I missed it.)
+(I suppose the Player vs. Player aspect of the PvPGN name should have clued me in, but I missed it.)

 So I've got a nice working Docker container that I'll never use, because I want to play cooperative LAN games.
 Still, it works.
 So if someone else can benefit, here it is.